 As a remedy, a project manager should be able to identify the mistakes made by specific team members and resolve them immediately in a positive and diplomatic manner.
 In addition, the team members should be informed about the consequences of their actions.
 Failure to address mistakes will lead to a culture where members take mistakes as normal and will no longer care about quality of the job done.
 The accumulation of mistakes over time will lead to a higher chance of projects going over schedule or over budget, or being a failure altogether.

 To get the project moving ahead, it is important to look for support from all the concerned parties, starting from the top management to the manual labor employees.
 The project manager should communicate with every team player about their roles in making the project a success.

-The reason for this is that employees always tend to do what they are allocated, or anything that will keep them relevant to the task at hand.
-They should therefore be aware of the objectives of the project and their progress thus far, not to mention the knowledge of what they are required to do to accelerate the process of realizing the milestones of the project in time.
+Employees tend to do what they are allocated, or anything that will keep them relevant to the task at hand.
+They should therefore be aware of the objectives of the project and their progress thus far, not to mention the knowledge of what they are required to do to accelerate the process of realizing the milestones of the project on time.

-9. Using the wrong Team for the Project:
+12. Using the Wrong Team for the Project